alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 CCR is not as simple as lending risk because the future exposure is uncertain.
 For a loan, the exposure of the lender is simply the amount lent, while for an OTC derivative, the exposure will change with the market conditions.
 What's more, as this market value can be positive or negative depending on the market conditions, CCR is *bilateral* whereas for simple loans only the lender assumes lending risk.

+CCR is sometimes also called *replacement risk* or *pre-settlement risk*.

 ## Mitigants